 After the configuration finishes and you type make, the bash executable is built.
-A script called bashbug is also generated which allows you to report bugs in the format the bash maintainers want.
+A script called bashbug is also generated, which allows you to report bugs in the format the bash maintainers want.
 We'll look at how you use it later in this chapter.

 Once the build finishes, you can see if the bash executable works by typing ./bash.
-If it doesn't, turn to the section "Potential Problems," later in this chapter.
+If it doesn't, turn to the "Potential Problems" section in Chapter 11.